🏆 US-Registered Digital Marketing Agency

 Does Google use Domain Authority as a ranking factor?

 No. Domain Authority is a third-party metric created by Moz.
-Google does not use it, or any similar third-party authority score, anywhere in its search ranking algorithm.
+Google does not use it, or any similar third-party authority score, anywhere in its search ranking algorithm, and it never appears in Google Search Console.

 Referring domains.
-A link profile spread across many unique, relevant domains is a far stronger signal than a large raw backlink count concentrated in just a few sites.
+A link profile spread across many unique, relevant domains is a far stronger and more resilient signal than a large raw backlink count concentrated in just a few sites.

 Why do Moz DA, Ahrefs DR, and Semrush Authority Score all show different numbers for the same site?